livepeer/studio/packages/api/src/schema/README.md

   returned objects in our code (e.g. `password`, `createdByTokenId`)
 - Deprecated fields we don't want anyone using (e.g. `wowza`, `detection`)

+The `ai-api-schema.yaml` file should never be edited manually.
+Instead, run `yarn pull-ai-schema` to update it from the source of truth (`livepeer/ai-worker`).

 ## Outputs

 The schema files are used to generate the following files: